Lalit Kala Akademi: History

-After achieving independence in 1947, the leaders of the nationalist movement realised the value of culture as a vehicle of interaction and its importance in shaping not only the Indian identity on its own, but also carving out a sphere of interaction where other art forms would further the cause of national unity.
+After achieving independence in 1947, the leaders of India's nationalist movement realised the value of culture as a vehicle of interaction and its importance in shaping not only the Indian identity on its own, but also carving out a sphere of interaction where other art forms would further the cause of national unity.
 It was seen necessary that a cultural reorganisation of the nation should come through the institutional infrastructure of the state.
-The state patronage was not for the art, but for the artists, who using the physical environment and infrastructural facilities provided to them could carry on with their art.
+The state patronage was not for the art, but for the artists, who using the physical environment and infrastructural facilities provided to them, could carry on with their art.
 Unlike private institutions which could change their program of support depending on market conditions, the Lalit Kala Akademi sought to support all forms of art — studio, experimental, developmental, ‘folk’, and ‘tribal’.

 In constructing a national heritage of India, — ancient, medieval, as well as modern lineages were to be taken into account.
 In the wake of the anti-colonial independence movement, the developments in Modern Art drew from the underlying currents that linked modernity with an inherited, indigenous past.
 The art-historian Partha Mitter, has argued that Modern Art in India developed through a series of interactions and frictions between "colonial hegemony and national self-image".
 Emerging out of the colonial encounter with the Western "other", the options available were within the confines of colonial ideologies as well as colonial institutions of art.